This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 Beqa Lagoon Resort: Based on Beqa Island and offers two dives that both go to 25 meters.

-Our writers have yet to dive with Beqa Lagoon Resort so the opinions for this article are only relevant for Beqa Adventure Divers and Aqua Trek.
-Our writers at The Salt Sirens have had positive experiences at both dive shops.
-The equipment at Aqua Trek was alarmingly worn, and we had to exchange one regulator three times.
-Beqa Adventure Divers has gear that is in better condition.
-However, one BCD did not inflate properly on the first dive with Beqa Adventure Divers and needed to be exchanged on the boat before our dive.
+Our writers have yet to dive with Beqa Lagoon Resort so the opinions for this article are only relevant for Beqa Adventure Divers, Coral Coast Divers, and Aqua Trek.
+Our writers at The Salt Sirens have had positive experiences at all three dive shops.

 No company sponsored this post or compensated the cost of our dives.
 RIP to our bank accounts.